Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What regime governs liability for soil pollution (including the allocation, transfer and limitation of liability)?

-Reflecting the developments of case law, the recently amended Article L.556-3 of the Environmental Code clarifies the hierarchy of liable parties in case of soil pollution.
+Reflecting the developments of case law, Article L.556-3 of the Environmental Code clarifies the hierarchy of liable parties in case of soil pollution.
 The primary liable party is the last operator of the facility classified for environmental protection purposes (ICPE) that generated such pollution or, if soil pollution results from non-ICPE activities, the liable party is the waste producer that contributed to the pollution or the waste holder whose fault contributed to such pollution.
 Alternatively, in the absence of any such liable party, the real estate owner of the contaminated land can be held liable, but only if it evidenced that it was negligent or was not unrelated to such pollution.

 What environmental due diligence measures are recommended before concluding land transactions?

 Basic recommended measures consist of checking publicly available information from various online databases, in particular:

 - BASOL – which lists approximately 6,500 sites identified as “contaminated or potentially contaminated sites and soils requiring preventive or remedial action”;